ddev/ddev/docs/users/cli-usage.md

 * `ddev describe` tells how to access **MailHog**, which captures email in your development environment.
 * `ddev describe` tells how to use the built-in **phpMyAdmin** and `ddev launch -p` gives direct access to it.
-* Composer, git, node, npm, and dozens of other tools are installed in the web container, and you can access them via `ddev ssh` or `ddev exec`.
+* Composer, git, node, npm, nvm, and dozens of other tools are installed in the web container, and you can access them via `ddev ssh` or `ddev exec`.
 Composer v2 is the default.
 To use composer v1, `ddev config --composer-version=1`.
 * `ddev logs` gets you webserver logs; `ddev logs -s db` gets dbserver logs.
 * `sqlite3` and the `mysql` and `psql` clients are inside the web container (and `mysql` or `psql` client is also in the db container).